shadowblocker/twitter-blocklists/twitter-brexit/README.md

 ## twitter-brexit

-All Twitter account unique user ID's, where the account's biographical description at the time of the crawl contains two or more monitored biographical identifiers.
-All Twitter account unique user ID's, where the account's tweets at the time of the crawl contains two or more monitored identifiers.
+All Twitter account unique user ID's, where the account's biographical description at the time of the crawl contains two or more monitored biographical identifiers AND does not contain a whitelisted identifier.
+All Twitter account unique user ID's, where the account's tweets at the time of the crawl contains two or more monitored identifiers AND does not contain a whitelisted identifier.

 #### Search Scope
 * Date range start: 2015-07-14 00:54:57